Phishing scams are among the most common and dangerous type of attack that organisations face.

 The availability of stolen data on the dark web has decreased its commercial value.

-Scammers can now buy payment card data on the dark web for as little as $9 (about £6.80), so there’s less profit to be had for those stealing and selling this information.
+Scammers can now buy payment card data so cheaply that there’s less profit to be had for those stealing and selling this information.

 In response, cyber criminals have changed tactics, looking to make money through organisations directly thanks to ransomware attacks.